TNO/gLTSdiff/docs/library-overview.md

   The `BaseLTS` class allows also derived classes of `LTSStateProperty`, allowing other representations to extend upon it.
   To work with concrete LTSs, use the `LTS` class, which is fixed to using `LTSStateProperty` for state properties.

-* Automata add accepting state information to accepting state information to LTS state properties.
+* Automata add accepting state information to LTS state properties.
   The `BaseAutomaton` class extends the `BaseLTS` class and requires the use of `AutomatonStateProperty` instances as state properties.
   The `BaseAutomaton` class allows also derived classes of `AutomatonStateProperty`, allowing other representations to extend upon it.
   To work with concrete automata, use the `Automaton` class, which is fixed to using `AutomatonStateProperty` for state properties.